piotr-placzek/hobby-paints-catalog/docs/instalation/31-install-from-source-code.md

 After downloading the paint information, you can register replacements from predefined conversion charts.
 Simply run the `npm start -- predef` command with the options appropriate for you.

+## Building

+Also you can use these scripts for building your executable file:
+- for linux: `npm run build:linux`;
+- for windows: `npm run build:windows`;
+- for macos: `npm run build:macos`.

+Ready executable file, you can find in `./dist` directory.